whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 # Generate valid _TypeScript_ source code programmatically with a metaprogramming technique

 It's about time for another blog post... been a while!
-While I still owe it to myself to write the 2nd part of the [previous blog post](https://blog.whilenot.dev/posts/cool-bugs-vs-shitty-bugs-part-1/) (does anybody have tips for shitty bugs?), I thought it would be time to write about a different topic - [Metaprogramming](https://en.wikipedia.org/wiki/Automatic_programming#Source-code_generation).
+While I still owe it to myself to write the 2nd part of the [previous blog post](https://blog.whilenot.dev/posts/cool-bugs-vs-shitty-bugs-part-1/) (does anybody have tips for shitty bugs?), I thought it would be time to write about a different topic - [Metaprogramming](https://en.wikipedia.org/wiki/Automatic_programming#Source-code_generation) as programming technique.

 Sometimes writing source code can get a bit repetitive.
 Anytime I encounter such a feeling I reflect on my life and how I never wanted to do any assembly-line work, as I did in my childhood during the summer holidays, ever again.
 We all work on software for different use cases, but one thing we all probably have in common is the desire to automate repetitive tasks.